PromptQuorumPromptQuorum

 ollama pull llama3.2

-# For LM Studio: delete the model file manually
+# For LM Studio: manually delete model files

 # Default location: ~/.cache/lm-studio/models/